COVID-19 Vaccine

 Why do I need a COVID-19 vaccine?

 The coronavirus (COVID-19) vaccines are safe, effective and free.
 They give you the best protection against COVID-19.
 They will help your body fight COVID-19 without getting poorly.
-Click here for an easy read guide to the COVID-19 vaccine.
+An easy read guide to the COVID-19 vaccine is available.

 If you would prefer to watch a video, please have a look at this video on YouTube.